 301 W. 2nd St., Austin, Texas

 The doors of the City Hall open at 7:45 a.m.
 Mon-Fri.
-The doors close to the public at 7 p.m.
-Access to other areas of the building is typically is not allowed until 9 a.m.
+The doors close to the public at 5 p.m. unless attending a public meeting or City sponsored scheduled event.
+Access to other areas of the building is typically not allowed until 9 a.m.
 The building is not open to the public on the weekends.

 The City of Austin is proud to present the People’s Gallery at City Hall.
 This free, annual exhibition is designed to showcase regional artists and to encourage public dialog, understanding, and enjoyment of visual art.